apache/flink/docs/monitoring/metrics.md

 In order to use this reporter you must copy `/opt/flink-metrics-statsd-{{site.version}}.jar` into the `/lib` folder of your Flink distribution.

+In `dogstatsd` mode, all variables in Flink metrics such as `<host>`, `<job_name>`, `<tm_id>`, `<subtask_index>`, `<task_name>`, `<operator_name>` and others, will be included as tags.
+It is recommended to define scopes for this reporter such that no variables are included in the name itself, as they will be provided in tags (see below for example.)

+In `shortids` mode, Flink variables like `<tm_id>`, `<task_id>`, `<job_id>`, `<task_attempt_id>` will print only the first 8 hex characters of the 32 hex character value.
+This is to provide good enough distinction and identification, while avoiding truncation in the case where metrics are otherwise too long.

+Statsd metrics are output with ascii alphanumeric characters, separated by underbar and period characters, and attempted to be kept short enough to survive without truncation.
+Instance references like serializer object hashes are removed from names, where found, so metric names are stable across runs.
+Where task or operator names are quite long, such as can be seen with latency metrics or default trigger window names, the name will be compressed to the first ten valid characters and a short hash signature of the original name.
+For example, you might see `TriggerWin_c2910b88` instead of the default Trigger Window name.
+Readable names can be provided by your application where needed, this compression strategy is more for dealing with long and complex default names.

+This reporter handles latency metrics, in addition to the usual types.

 Parameters:

 - `host` - the StatsD server host
 - `port` - the StatsD server port
+- `dogstatsd` - use dogstatsd tags, default false
+- `shortids` - use short ids, default false

 Example configuration: